ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/02_pocket_analysis/scripts/README.md

 This directory contains shell scripts used for preprocessing and pocket-focused analysis of the `01_5FWJ_holo` system.

+The folder label `01_5FWJ_holo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-retained** receptor setup.

 ## Script organization

 The scripts are arranged in workflow order.